One Of The Most Dangerous Cities for Pedestrians and Bicyclists

 According to the agency’s latest findings, 325 pedestrians were killed nationwide in 2018 while on railroad tracks in the first seven months of 2018.
 Total annual trespassing-related pedestrian fatalities increased 18 percent over a five-year span, from 725 in 2012 to 855 in 2017 according to the FRA statistics.
 Those fatality counts do not include pedestrian suicides, which can be a common occurrence and which are a tragic separate category of incident unrelated to these deaths.

 Was you, or someone you love, injured or killed by a hit and run driver in Los Angeles or elsewhere Southern California?
 This is an extremely common occurrence in both Los Angeles as well as California more generally, so much so that California has the highest number of hit and run crashes in the country by far.
-If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or email@example.com.
+If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or firstname.lastname@example.org.
 Our experienced personal injury lawyers have successfully pursued personal injury claims against dozens of negligent drivers who have injured or killed pedestrians, bicyclists or innocent bystanders in Los Angeles in the past in hit and run accidents and we fight tooth and nail to recover every element of damage for our clients that they are entitled to under California law.
 Without the help of a trusted personal injury law firm like JT Legal Group when you have been injured or killed in a hit and run incident in Los Angeles or some other part of Southern California, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately – we’re here to help you.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.